 After a sizzling summer, Southern California just had its first taste of the cold conditions that Fall is likely to bring.
 This initial cold snap had many homeowners turning on their furnaces for the first time in months.
-Around this time we commonly get quite a few calls from homeowners reporting a smokey smell coming from their vents when they initially fire up their furnace.
+Around this time the team at We Care Plumbing, Heating, & Air commonly gets quite a few calls from homeowners reporting a burning smell coming from their vents when they initially fire up their furnace.
 In this article, we take a look at some of the common reasons for this.

 Dust.
 One of the most common reasons for a smokey smell when firing up your furnace for the first time of the season is due to dust in the unit itself.
 When a furnace goes months without use, it is common for the dust to find its way inside the unit’s internal components.
 The dust burning off may lead to the smell going away, but it does not mean that you are entirely out of the woods.
 If enough dust were to accumulate and burn off, it could leave a residue that can catch fire.
 This is why it is critical to have your furnace on a maintenance plan where the unit is thoroughly inspected by professionals on a yearly basis.

 Combustibles.
 One of the unique challenges posed by furnaces is the fact that they are usually hidden away in a place that homeowners use for storage.
 These types of duel areas commonly come in the form of a basement, attic, or garage.
 When stored items such as boxes, holiday decorations, old books, etc. are too close to the furnace, it becomes possible for the heat that the unit is putting off to make the items even drier than they were when they were initially stored.
 The more they dry out, the more flammable they become and the more likely they are to become a fire danger.
 It is critical to keep combustible items as far away from the furnace and pilot light as possible to avoid fire hazards.
 It is also recommended that all homeowners have a fire extinguisher handy to put out fires in the home from any source.